KCL-Health-NLP/nlp-one-day-workshop/workshop.md

 - How might you represent a document?
 - How might you visualise this?
 - How might we use this document representation?
-- Can you think of a waywe extend this to represent words?
+- Can you think of a way we could extend this to represent words?

 ## Representing words: vector semantics
 [[back to top]](#top)